 Cecil Rhodes certainly understood:

-Colonisers justify their abuse of power by claiming "direct investment" and "jobs".
-The fact is that the colonial approach is very good news for the "investor" and very bad news for the local community and its lands.
+Colonisers justify their abuse of power by claiming 'direct investment' and 'jobs'.
+The fact are that the colonial approach is very good news for the 'investor' and very bad news for the local community and its lands.

 That propaganda is all part of the deal making injustice.
 We know this in our hearts, as demonstrated by the widespread disgust at the gifting of our premium quality Hawke's Bay water to an outsider, pathetically justified by the same empty clichés.